 The fashion retailer said an independent investigation into alleged misconduct by former CEO Ray Kelvin, who resigned in March following allegations that he had kissed employees’ ears and had “always wanted a hug from every member of staff”, found the company’s HR policies and procedures needed to align with “current best practice”.

-In statement, Ted Baker said law firm Herbert Smith Freehills (HSF), which conducted the investigation, interviewed current and former employees and identified “several areas of improvement” – the details of which have not yet been made public.
+In statement, Ted Baker said law firm Herbert Smith Freehills (HSF), which conducted the workplace investigation, interviewed current and former employees and identified “several areas of improvement” – the details of which have not yet been made public.

 It said the action being taken included: